Congratulations on your big decision to move to COLORADO!

 Choose Your Movers Early

-White Glove Moving is New Jersey’s premier company for long distance moves.
+White Glove Moving is New Jersey’s premier company for long-distance moves.
 We specialize in cross-country moves, and with our team of 200 estimators, office staff, and management, you can be assured your treasured belongings will arrive at your destination safely and efficiently.
-Our team will handle your furniture, art, and delicate pieces with care and your dedicated manager will treat your move with the attention it deserves.
+Our team will handle your furniture, art, and delicate pieces with care, and your dedicated manager will treat your move with the attention it deserves.
 Join the many people who now call Colorado home and schedule your free moving consultation today.

 White Glove’s Long Distance Price Lock Guarantee

-White Glove is proud to be the only Long-Distance mover in New Jersey & New York to offer, “Long-Distance Price Lock.
+White Glove is proud to be the only Long-Distance mover in New Jersey & New York to offer a “Long-Distance Price Lock.

 This means the price we quote you before your move is always the price you pay after the move.